 7:30 The Lord says, “I have rejected them because the people of Judah have done what I consider evil.
-They have set up their disgusting idols in the temple which I have claimed for my own and have defiled it.
+They have set up their disgusting idols in the temple that I have claimed for my own and have defiled it.
 31They have also built places of worship in a place called Topheth in the Valley of Ben Hinnom so that they can sacrifice their sons and daughters by fire.
 That is something I never commanded them to do!
 Indeed, it never even entered my mind to command such a thing!
 32So, watch out!” says the Lord.
 “The time will soon come when people will no longer call those places Topheth or the Valley of Ben Hinnom.
-But they will call that valley the Valley of Slaughter and they will bury so many people in Topheth they will run out of room.
+But they will call that valley the Valley of Slaughter, and they will bury so many people in Topheth that they will run out of room.
 33Then the dead bodies of these people will be left on the ground for the birds and wild animals to eat.
 There will not be any survivors to scare them away.
-34I will put an end to the sounds of joy and gladness, or the glad celebration of brides and grooms throughout the towns of Judah and the streets of Jerusalem.
+34I will put an end to the sounds of joy and gladness or the glad celebration of brides and grooms throughout the towns of Judah and the streets of Jerusalem.
 For the whole land will become a desolate wasteland.”

-8:1 The Lord says, “When that time comes, the bones of the kings of Judah and its leaders, the bones of the priests and prophets and of all the other people who lived in Jerusalem will be dug up from their graves.
-2They will be spread out and exposed to the sun, the moon and the stars.
-These are things they adored and served, things to which they paid allegiance, from which they sought guidance, and worshiped.
+8:1 The Lord says, “When that time comes, the bones of the kings of Judah and its leaders, the bones of the priests and prophets, and of all the other people who lived in Jerusalem will be dug up from their graves.
+2They will be spread out and exposed to the sun, the moon, and the stars.
+These are things they adored and served, things to which they paid allegiance, from which they sought guidance and worshiped.
 The bones of these people will never be regathered and reburied.
 They will be like manure used to fertilize the ground.
 3However, I will leave some of these wicked people alive and banish them to other places.
 But wherever these people who survive may go, they will wish they had died rather than lived,” says the Lord of Heaven’s Armies.

 4The Lord said to me,